 ‘He’s trying to say he’s sorry,’ Hermione said.
 ‘He’s done a rubbish job of it, because he still needs some time to come to terms with things, but he means it.
 We all do.’
 She fiddled with her wand.
 ‘We just want things to be back like they were last year.’

 Back when you were better than everyone at everything.
-His thoughts came in Riddle’s smooth, high voice and Harry felt a tight, cold shard of ice freeze somewhere beneath his ribs.
+A smooth, high voice welled up amongst his thoughts and Harry felt a tight, cold shard of ice freeze somewhere beneath his ribs.
 Back when you were certain you were needed and didn’t have to worry about actually being a good friend in order to stay one.

 He took a deep breath.
 ‘So this is an apology?’

 His heart remained still and heavy.
 I don’t care.
-The little ball of cold in his chest tightened like a vice.
+The little ball of cold in his chest clamped tight.
 It’s too late.

 ‘I’m not sure I care anymore.’